apache/drill/_docs/odbc-jdbc-interfaces/020-using-jdbc-with-squirrel-on-windows.md

     <drill_installation_directory>/jars/jdbc-driver/drill-jdbc-all-<version>.jar

-Or, you can download the [apache- drill-1.0.0.tar.gz](http://apache.osuosl.org/drill/drill-1.0.0/apache-drill-1.0.0.tar.gz) file to a location on your Windows machine, and extract the contents of the file.
+Or, download a [TAR file for the latest Drill release](http://apache.osuosl.org/drill/) to a location on your Windows machine, and extract the contents of the file.
 You may need to use a decompression utility, such as [7-zip](http://www.7-zip.org/) to extract the archive.
 Once extracted, you can locate the driver in the following directory:

     <windows_directory>\apache-drill-<version>\jars\jdbc-driver\drill-jdbc-all-<version>.jar